Criticism of United States foreign policy: Financial interests and foreign policy

-Allegations of imperialism
+Allegations of imperialism and neocolonialism

-There is a growing consensus among American historians and political scientists that the United States during the American Century grew into an empire resembling in many ways Ancient Rome.
+There is a growing consensus among American historians and political scientists that the United States during the American Century grew into an empire resembling ancient Rome in many ways.
 Currently, there is a debate over implications of imperial tendencies of U.S. foreign policy on democracy and social order.

 In 2002, conservative political commentator Charles Krauthammer declared cultural, economical, technological and military superiority of the U.S. in the world a given fact.
 In his opinion, people were "coming out of the closet on the word empire".
 More prominently, the New York Times Magazine cover for January 5, 2003, featured a slogan "American Empire: Get Used To It".
 Inside, a Canadian author Michael Ignatieff characterized the American imperial power as an empire lite.

 According to Newsweek reporter Fareed Zakaria, the Washington establishment has "gotten comfortable with the exercise of American hegemony and treats compromise as treason and negotiations as appeasement", and added, "This is not foreign policy; it's imperial policy."

 Emily Eakin reflecting the intellectual trends of the time, summarized in The New York Times that, "America is no mere superpower or hegemon but a full-blown empire in the Roman and British sense.
 That, at any rate, is the consensus of some of the nation's most notable commentators and scholars."

 Many allies of the U.S. were critical of a new, unilateral sensibility tone in its foreign policy, and showed displeasure by voting, for example, against the U.S. in the United Nations in 2001.